exoplatform/exo-documentation/docs/GettingStarted.rst

 |image221|

 Once you click on the text, a drawer allowing you to type and post a short message is displayed.
-You can write up to 2000 caracters and post to you audience or a space's audience.
+You can write up to 2000 characters and post to your audience or a space's audience.

 |image222|